-In determining whether to impose a sanction greater or less than that specified in a given Standard, in addition to the factors set forth in the specific Standard, consideration is to be given to the primary purposes of discipline; the balancing of all aggravating and mitigating circumstances; the type of misconduct at issue; whether the client, public, legal system or profession was harmed; and the member's willingness and ability to conform to ethical responsibilities in the future.
+In determining whether to impose a sanction greater or less than that specified in a given standard, in addition to the factors set forth in the specific standard, consideration is to be given to the primary purposes of discipline; the balancing of all aggravating and mitigating circumstances; the type of misconduct at issue; whether the client, public, legal system or profession was harmed; and the member's willingness and ability to conform to ethical responsibilities in the future.
 (Stds.
 1.7(b) and (c).)

-In this matter, Respondent admits to committing two acts of professional misconduct.
-In addition to maintaining earned fees in the CTA which were used to pay Respondent's personal expenses and expenses for his client, Harold Fortner, prior to receiving funds on his client's behalf, Respondent also failed to return Fortner's file upon termination of his services despite Fortner's requests.
-Standard 1.7(a) requires that where an attorney "commits two or more acts of misconduct and the Standards specify different sanctions for each act, the most severe sanction must be imposed."
+In this matter, Respondent admits to committing 11 acts of professional misconduct.
+Standard 1.7(a) requires that where a Respondent "commits two or more acts of misconduct and the Standards specify different sanctions for each act, the most severe sanction must be imposed."